dounasth/accepted-spy-test/README.md

 ## High-Level Architecture

-The Spies API is a RESTful service built with Laravel, following Domain-Driven Design (DDD) and CQRS principles.
+The Spies API is a RESTful service built with Laravel 11 using PHP 8.3, Apache and MySQL, following Domain-Driven Design (DDD) and CQRS design principles.

 The architecture consists of the following layers:

 - **Domain Layer**: Encapsulates core business logic and entities, such as value objects, models, domain events and repository contracts.